hneemann/Digital/README.md

 Logisim is a excellent and proven tool for teaching purposes, that has been actively developed until 2011.
 In 2013 Carl Burch has started the development of a new simulator called [Toves](http://www.toves.org/).
 In his [blog](http://www.toves.org/blog/) he explained why he decided to develop a new simulator instead of improving Logisim.
-In short: There are weaknesses in Logisims architecture which are too difficult to overcome.
+In short: In his opinion, there are weaknesses in Logisim's architecture that are too difficult to overcome.
 Unfortunately, the development of Toves was discontinued at a very early stage.

 In 2014, Carl Burch finally [discontinued](http://www.cburch.com/logisim/retire-note.html) the development of